 |Number of loaves in group / batch||Number of samples that must be weighed|

 |1 - 49||3|

 The results of the sample loaves weighed are used to determine whether the three rules have been complied with.

 If any of the three rules are not met, the entire baked batch should be weighed and action taken to ensure the batch complies before it can be placed on sale:

 Loaves that are required to be removed from the baked batch can only be offered for sale if their individual weights are clearly indicated to customers and reduced in price to differentiate them from the correct weight items or else used for other purposes - making sandwiches, for example.

-If excessive variation in finished loaf weights is found to be a problem efforts should be focussed on achieving greater uniformity in dough piece weights.
+If excessive variation in finished loaf weights is found to be a problem, efforts should be focused on achieving greater uniformity in dough piece weights.

 What about weight loss before sale?